spunkshadows/reacoaxer/README.md

 # stemcoaxer  (NOT READY YET!!
 UNDER CONSTRUCTION)

 **stemcoaxer analyzes live audio stems and generates musician-friendly performance cues.**

-** Currently this takes the form of a real-time extension for Reaper (Digital Audio Workstation by Cockos Incorporated) **
+** In practical terms, envisioned to be a real-time extension for Reaper (Digital Audio Workstation by Cockos Incorporated) **

 Designed for live performers, `stemcoaxer` "coaxes" optimal performance from WAV stems through adaptive, low-latency feedback.